galvanizetruth/bioinfo-algo/README.md

-# bioinfo_algo
+# bioinfo-algo
-Bioinformatics algorithm implementations
+Implementations of bioinformatics algorithms